 Welcome to Gadsden State's Testing Services!

-Gadsden State is currently operating on a modified schedule due to COVID-19.
-If you think you may need placement testing, please contact your advisor.
-If you have not been assigned an advisor, please contact email@example.com or firstname.lastname@example.org.
-Be sure to include your name and student number (A#) in the email and you will receive a response regarding placement requirements and options available.
+Gadsden State’s Test Centers on the East Broad and Ayers campuses are currently operating at a lower seat capacity due to continued precautions for social distancing.
+If you are a new student and have not taken and passed college-level English and/or math, please contact your advisor to ask if you are required to take the Accuplacer placement test.
+If you have not been assigned an advisor, please contact firstname.lastname@example.org or email@example.com.
+Be sure to include your name, student number (A#) and declared major in the email and you will receive a response regarding placement test requirements, or if you qualify for test exemption.